Muslim conquest of Persia: Conquest of Sakastan

 The Arabs were raiding Sakastan as early as Umar's caliphate.
-The first real invasion took place in 650, when Abd-Allah ibn Amir, having secured his position in Kerman, sent an army under Mujashi ibn Mas'ud there.
+The first real invasion took place in 650, when Abd Allah ibn Amir, having secured his position in Kerman, sent an army under Mujashi ibn Mas'ud there.
 After crossing the Dasht-i Lut desert, Mujashi ibn Mas'ud reached Sakastan, but suffered a heavy defeat and was forced to retreat.

-One year later, Abd-Allah ibn Amir sent an army under Rabi ibn Ziyad Harithi to Sakastan.
+One year later, Abd Allah ibn Amir sent an army under Rabi ibn Ziyad al-Harithi to Sakastan.
 After some time, Rabi reached Zaliq, a Sakastani border town, where he forced the dehqan of the town to acknowledge Rashidun authority.
 He then did the same at the fortress of Karkuya, which had a famous fire temple mentioned in the Tarikh-i Sistan.
 He then seized more land in the province.
 Next, he besieged the provincial capital, Zrang, and, after a heavy battle outside the city, its governor, Aparviz, surrendered.
 When Aparviz went to Rabi ibn Ziyad to negotiate a treaty, he saw that Rabi was using the bodies of two dead soldiers as a chair.
 This horrified Aparviz, who, in order to spare the inhabitants of Sakastan from the Arabs, made peace with them in return for a heavy tribute of 1 million dirhams, including 1,000 slave boys (or girls) bearing 1,000 golden vessels.
 Rabi ibn Ziyad was then appointed governor of the province.

 Eighteen months later, Rabi was summoned to Basra, and was replaced by 'Abd al-Rahman ibn Samura.
 The inhabitants of Sakastan used this opportunity to rebel, defeating the Muslim garrison at Zrang.
 When 'Abd al-Rahman ibn Samura reached Sakastan, he suppressed the rebellion and defeated the Zunbils of Zabulistan, seizing Bust and a few cities in Zabulistan.